Botfuel/botfuel-dialog/references/prompt_dialog.md

 }
 ```

-You want to retrieve a date later than today:
+Or if you want to retrieve a date later than today:

 ```javascript
 date: {